ssanjan123/Instruction-Set-Architecture---RISC-V-32-bit/README.md

 In this project, I have created a disassembler and an emulator that is able to execute a subset of the RISC-V ISA.
 32-bit RISC-V emulator that emulates basic load, store and mathematical calculations within memory and registers.
 The disassembler could take a machine level binary code and disassemble it into its assembly language.

-# This was a class project so all the informations regarding the project is given below:
+# This was a class project so all the information regarding the project is given below:

 Background
 In this project, you will create an emulator that is able to execute a subset of the RISC-V ISA.
 You’ll provide the machinery to decode and execute a couple dozen RISC-V instructions.